IsaacScript/isaacscript/docs/function-signatures.md

 ## MC_POST_GAME_STARTED

-The same as the vanilla callback of the same name, but fires in the correct order with respect to the PostNewLevel and the PostNewRoom callbacks:
+Similar to the vanilla callback of the same name, but fires in the correct order with respect to the PostNewLevel and the PostNewRoom callbacks:

 PostGameStarted --> PostNewLevel --> PostNewRoom